jamescooke/blog/content/1605-api-documentation.rst

 often the most efficient, even though it felt like it wasn't.
 It provided the quickest route to a communication feedback loop, within ourselves, our team and with our clients and that destroys the Communication Illusion.
-On top of that it meant that we were not making any accidental, hard to refactor, architecture decisions on the fly without all the required information to hand.
+On top of that it meant that we were not making any accidental, hard to refactor, architectural decisions on the fly without all the required information.

 Applying this to API design
 ---------------------------